Bagel-is-Donut/Multiple-pdfs-Search-Count/README.md

 \
 See "keywords - sample.txt"

-# Change to your local path
+# Input local path for the directory of pdfs you want to search
-To run the code on your PC, you need to change the path in the directory to your local path.
+To run the code on your PC, you need to change the path in the directory to your local path.\
+The code will only run through the pdfs in the immediate directory; it skips any other files.

 # Output file "keywords search & count.txt"
 presents in each row the word, file, and frequency\